FAQ

 Do you keep information about me

 I take brief notes after each session.
-They are kept following the Data Protection Act (2018).
+They are stored in accordance with the Data Protection Act (2018).
 These notes and any personal information will be securely stored.
-They are disclosed to no one, unless required under a court of law subpoena.
-You have the right to inspect your records should you so wish (for the full GDPR information please check my Privacy Statement)
+They are disclosed to no one unless required under a court of law subpoena.
+You have the right to inspect your records, should you so wish (for the complete GDPR information, please check my Privacy Statement)

 Have a question that was left unanswered?